stadium-software/css-utilities/README.md

 ## Padding

-Padding is space added between the contents of an element and the border of that element.
+Padd is space added between the contents of an element and the border of that element.

-### Padding all sides
+### Padd all sides

 1. Append a number between 0 and 30 to the base class name
 2. Increments by 1 (7, 8, 9 etc.)
 3. The number will turned into a pixel value

-**Example for padding 4px**
+**Example for padd 4px**
 ```css
 padding-4
 ```